Efficient Model-Based Deep Learning via Network Pruning and Fine-Tuning: Introduction

 \section{Introduction}

-The recovery of unknown images from noisy measurements is one of the most widely-studied problems in computational imaging.
-This task is often known as \emph{inverse problems}.
+The recovery of unknown images from noisy measurements is one of the most widely-studied problems in computational imaging and an instance of an \emph{inverse problem}.
 Conventional methods solve these problems by formulating optimization problems that consist of a data fidelity term enforcing consistency with the measurements and a regularizer imposing prior knowledge of the unknown images~\cite{Hu.etal2012,Elad.Aharon2006,Rudin.etal1992}.
 The focus in the area has recently shifted to methods based on \emph{deep learning (DL)}~\cite{Gilton.etal2020,Lucas.etal2018,McCann.etal2017}.
 A widely-used approach involves training a \emph{convolutional neural network (CNN)} to map the measurements directly to a high-quality reference in an end-to-end fashion~\cite{Kang.etal2017,Chen.etal2017,Wang.etal2016}.

 Model-based deep learning (MBDL) has emerged as an alternative to traditional DL~\cite{Ongie.etal2020,Kamilov.etal2023,Monga.etal2021}.
 The key idea behind MBDL is to iteratively update images through operators that integrate the measurement models of the imaging systems and the learned CNNs.
 Notable examples of MBDL include \emph{plug-and-play (PnP)}~\cite{Venkatakrishnan.etal2013,Sreehari.etal2016}, \emph{regularization by denoising (RED)}~\cite{Romano.etal2017}, \emph{deep unfolding (DU)}~\cite{Schlemper.etal2018,Yang.etal2016,Hammernik.etal2018} and \emph{deep equilibrium models (DEQ)}~\cite{Gilton.etal2021,Heaton.etal2021}.
 Despite its superior performance, the iterative nature of MBDL also results in high computational cost during testing, limiting its applicability in large-scale applications.
 The computational complexity of MBDL arises from both the measurement models and the learned CNNs within the operators.
 Although several studies in MBDL have reduced the computational demand of the measurement models~\cite{Liu.etal2022,Wu.etal2020a,Sun.etal2019,Liu.etal2021a,Tang.Davies2020}, to the best of our knowledge, effort to mitigate the computational cost from the standpoint of the CNN priors remains unexplored.